Do you stuff or dress your turkey? I prefer to dress.

 - 32 ounces turkey or chicken broth

 - 1 stick of butter thinly sliced

 - Preheat oven to 350.

-- Prepare and cook cornbread mix according to directions.
+- Prepare and cook 7.5 oz cornbread mix according to directions.

 - After cornbread is cooked, crumble cornbread into a large mixing bowl.

-- Add in the finely chopped onion, milk, crumbled crackers, Pepperidge Farms Mix, and Broth.
+- Add in the finely chopped 1 onion, 15 oz can evaporated milk, 1 sleeve saltine crackers crushed, 1 package Pepperidge Farms herbed stuffing mix, and 32 oz turkey or chicken broth.
 Mix well.
 It should be soupy.

-- Place dressing mix in a large 13x9 in baking dish.
+- Place dressing mix in a large 13x9 in greased baking dish.

-- Slice butter into several small pieces and evenly arrange slices of butter on top of dressing.
+- Slice 1 stick of butter into several small pieces and evenly arrange slices of butter on top of dressing.
 (This keeps the top from drying out and creates a nice buttery taste.)